 Giving the customers a clear and readable list of terms and conditions will protect the business resulting in a higher sales rate.
-Creating a page strictly for the terms and conditions should include important information so customers know what they’re getting themselves into and not wasting anyone’s time.
+Creating a page strictly for the terms and conditions should include important information so customers know what they’re getting into and not waste anyone’s time.

 How to write terms and conditions and what to include

-The terms and conditions should include a well written and detailed description with information including…
+The terms and conditions should include a well-written and detailed description with information including:

-- Shipping information.
+- Shipping information

-- Return policy.
+- Return policy

-- A clear description of each product listed.
+- A clear description of each product listed

-- Date listed, giving the customers up to date information.
+- Date listed, giving the customers up-to-date information